Country Boy (Aaron Lewis song)

-"Country Boy" is a song by American country musician and Staind lead vocalist Aaron Lewis, and is his first foray into country music.
+"Country Boy" is a song by American rock musician Aaron Lewis, and is his first foray into country music.
 Released on December 7, 2010 through Stroudavarious Records, three versions of the song are featured on Town Line, Lewis' debut EP with a live acoustic version of the song on the iTunes Store deluxe edition of The Road, his debut studio album.

 In popular culture

 "Country Boy" is the walkout song for UFC featherweight contender Chad Mendes.
 Lewis performed the song live at UFC 189 in Las Vegas.